Approaches to effectively engaging and retaining transgender women of color in HIV care.

 HRSA HIV/AIDS Bureau (HAB)

-Learn how to effectively engage and retain transgender women of color in HIV care during this HRSA/HAB webinar profiling successes from the Special Projects of National Significance (SPNS) Program.
-Speakers from TransLife Care in Chicago and the Bandy Martell Project in Fremont, California share their tested strategies and lessons learned for designing and implementing programs that serve this important and vulnerable population.
+Approaches to effectively engaging and retaining transgender women of color in HIV care.
+Features successes from the Special Projects of National Significance (SPNS) Program: TransLife Care in Chicago and the Bandy Martell Project in Fremont, California.

 - How projects provided a holistic set of services to address not just health needs, but legal aid, employment training, transportation, and relationship building.